black-da-bull/maestro-on-mosaic/living-document/dynamic-living-document.md

 Dynamic Living Document: Recursively Structured, Multi-Agent Model for Creative AI Musicology
-Version: 1.2 (Expanded with Sonic Orchestrator Workflow, System Personas, and Auditing Framework) Date: October 27, 2023 Status: In Progress - Integrating granular operational workflows and meta-level auditing.
+Version: 1.3 (Integrated DeepSearch AI Research Assistant Persona) Date: October 27, 2023 Status: In Progress - Integrating the DeepSearch research and analysis engine as a core system capability.

 1. System Overview: The Creative OS (Codename: MoMoney Maestro v3.0g) Core Concept (Creative OS Root): An end-to-end, AI-assisted creative workflow, operating as the MoMoney Maestro v3.0g, designed to transform a user’s initial creative seed into a fully realized, multi-faceted musical composition.
 It functions as a sophisticated, collaborative AI system that mimics the dynamic interactions of a human creative team.
-It leverages specialized AI agents (SME Councils) and recursive structural representations to achieve enhanced musical coherence, creative depth, and nuanced compositional flow.
+It leverages specialized AI agents (SME Councils) and powerful research tools (DeepSearch) to achieve enhanced musical coherence, creative depth, and nuanced compositional flow.
 Overarching Goal: To address and overcome the limitations of current AI music generation systems by integrating distributed creativity, advanced emotion modeling, sophisticated textual prompting, and deep human-AI co-compositional synergy into a single, auditable, peer-reviewable, and fully self-contained process.
 Core Frameworks:
 Creative OS: The high-level modular structure for decomposing intent and applying logic.